minetest/minetest/doc/lua_api.md

 ### `blob`

-Creates a deformed sphere of ore according to 3d perlin noise described by `noise_params`.
+Creates a deformed sphere of ore according to 3d value noise described by `noise_params`.
 The maximum size of the blob is `clust_size`, and `clust_scarcity` has the same meaning as with the `scatter` type.

 ### `vein`

-Creates veins of ore varying in density by according to the intersection of two instances of 3d perlin noise with different seeds, both described by `noise_params`.
+Creates veins of ore varying in density by according to the intersection of two instances of 3d value noise with different seeds, both described by `noise_params`.

 `random_factor` varies the influence random chance has on placement of an ore